KabambaMutale/KabambaMutale/README.md

 ## Hi there! 👋

-I'm **Mutale Kabamba**, an IT Professional, Creative Designer, and Data Analyst.
-Currently, I am working at SPF & CM as Manager - IT, Marketing & Finance, and I am also the owner of Ori Studio, a startup Tech, Creative & Marketing Company.
-I have a passion for blending technology with creativity to solve problems and drive innovation.
+I'm **Mutale Kabamba**, a dynamic IT professional, Creative Designer, and Data Analyst.
+By day, I manage IT, Marketing, and Finance at SPF & CM Enterprises Limited.
+By night, I fuel my entrepreneurial spirit as the founder of Ori Studio, a cutting-edge tech and creative marketing startup.
+I thrive on merging technology with creativity to craft solutions that spark innovation and transform ideas into reality.

 ### About Me